Mika7150/Filter7150/README.md

 # Description
-Mika7150's osrs loot filter for the "loot filters" plugin on runelite. images soon
+Mika7150's osrs loot filter for the "loot filters" plugin on runelite. images coming later

-mostly intended for ironmen
+Based on Joe's filter, from the homepage of https://filterscape.xyz

 # Installation